Intel Inboard 386

 Both boards were full-length ISA expansion cards and occupied one slot.
-Each card came with 1MB of onboard memory as standard, included an 80386 processor, and included a socket for an 80387 math coprocessor.
-Originally, the Intel Board 386/AT offered board without memory and 1MB of memory for USD $1,995 and USD $2,495 respectfully.
+Each card came with 1 MB of onboard memory as standard, included an 80386 processor, and included a socket for an 80387 math coprocessor.
+Originally, the Intel Board 386/AT offered board without memory and 1 MB of memory for USD $1,995 and USD $2,495 respectfully.
 Later into the lifespan of the Inboard, Intel began offering 2 MB and 4 MB memory expansion daughter cards.
-Initially, the Intel Inboard 386/AT have available 1MB piggyback memory board for USD $645 and 2MB piggyback memory board for USD $1,145.
+Initially, the Intel Inboard 386/AT have available 1 MB piggyback memory board for USD $645 and 2 MB piggyback memory board for USD $1,145.
 The available Intel Inboard 386/AT has the optional module of 10-MHz 80287 Mathematics Coprocessor for USD $495.
-The Intel Inboard 386/PC comes with 1 Mbyte of 32-bit memory which it has no switches and jumpers.
+The Intel Inboard 386/PC comes with 1 MB of 32-bit memory which it has no switches and jumpers.
 This version was available for USD $995.
 Daughter boards designed for use in the Intel Inboard 386/PC were incompatible with the Intel Inboard 386/AT and vice versa.
-The 4MB board was only produced for the Inboard 386/PC.
+The Inboard 386/PC were expandable up to 5 MB with the combination of onboard memory and with optional piggyback memory board.

 Both boards utilized DOS drivers to configure the onboard memory.
 Without these drivers, the boards would still function, but the onboard memory could only be used as conventional, and not as extended or expanded.
 The Intel Inboard DOS drivers could also be configured to "slow down" system performance by adding memory wait states, thus alleviating compatibility issues.